 If you’re watching TV showing live on Amazon Prime, you need to be covered by a TV Licence.
 You don’t need a TV Licence if you’re only watching on demand programmes on Amazon Prime.

-You don’t need a TV Licence if you only ever use Netflix or other online TV services to watch on demand or catch up programmes, except if you’re watching BBC programmes on BBC iPlayer.
+You don’t need a TV Licence to watch on demand programmes via Freely, except on BBC iPlayer.

 Or let us know you don't need a TV Licence.